raphael-proust/raphael-proust.github.io/code/vi-as-a-programming-language.md

 The state handled by vi programs is primarily composed of the text and the cursor position.
 (Other elements such as modes and registers are discussed later.)
-A finer semantics can also take into account pending operators, but it is beyond the scope of this post.
+A smaller-step semantics can also take into account pending operators, but it is beyond the scope of this post.

 Vi programs modify that state in different ways.

-First, programs can modify the character position.
+First, programs can modify the cursor position.
 This is achieved with movement operators: `h`, `j`, `k`, `l`, `w`, `e`, `{`, `}`, etc.
 There are also movement functions.
 These take an argument which control what the movement: `f`, `t`, etc..